srekoble/slider-mixin/README.md

 # Pure slider [wip]

-Pure slider is a sCSS only slideshow. enjoy!
+Pure slider is a sCSS-only slideshow.
+Enjoy!

-You can incude Pure slider scss mixin or use the appropriate classnames directly into your Markup.
+You can include Pure slider scss mixin or use the appropriate classnames directly into your Markup.
 Currently it's an automated slider with a fade effect up to 4 slides.

 ## How to import

-Pure slider can easily be imported into any project.
+Pure slider can be easily imported into any project.

 To import Pure slider as an external stylesheet: